 The highlight of the symposium were panel discussions where NIC leaders presented their findings on the root causes of leadership challenges in high-churn schools, which were generated using concepts, processes and tools described in Learning to Improve: How America’s Schools Can Get Better at Getting Better by Anthony Bryk, Louis Gomez and colleagues.
 A 90-Day Cycle Handbook guided NIC processes and the NIC produced a fishbone and system improvement map to “see the system” that makes leading high-churn schools to improved student learning outcomes so difficult.

 NIC leaders described leadership challenges that span from the classroom to school organization to the district and require community support to address.
 These include:

 - entering leadership roles ill-prepared to diagnose and respond to non-instructional problems in attendance and enrollment;

-- entering leadership roles with insufficient understanding of the critical importance of school culture and climate and how to build it;
+- entering leadership roles with insufficient understanding of how to build school culture and climate while prioritizing instructional improvement;

 - developing staff capacity to support academic learning and social-emotional development across a wide spectrum of abilities and needs in classrooms;